Last updated on May 3rd, 2022 at 04:18 am

 “I would say it’s a rule of thirds,” Becker said.
 “A third of our members are chomping at the bit to come back.
 A third are a little unsure about what the facility will look like and whether they will be comfortable in a group fitness setting … Then there’s a third of our members who will take more of a ‘wait and see’ approach.
 But we knew from the beginning that the members’ confidence and the trust they have in our organization is key to people feeling safe to come back.”

 Before deciding to reopen four of its locations on May 20, the leadership team spent “countless hours” examining its programs and operations, talked with government officials, sought out best practices from other Ys and consulted with its employees, Becker said.

-Reopening has brought many new protocols, including floor markings to encourage social distancing, limiting availability of treadmills and exercise bikes, spacing out smaller pieces of equipment, and requiring staff members to disinfect equipment after use.
+Reopening has brought many new protocols, including floor markings to encourage social distancing, utilizing COVID 19 Business Sanitization Services, limiting availability of treadmills and exercise bikes, spacing out smaller pieces of equipment, and requiring staff members to disinfect equipment after use.
 Capacity limits will be based on the square footage of each location and individual spaces and studios.
 Each space will have a staff member enforcing capacity, flow and cleaning.
 For now, locker rooms, saunas, steam rooms and whirlpools are closed.

 “First and foremost, everything related to our plan is centered on one key, which is ensuring the health and safety of our staff and members,” Becker said.

 Now, YMCA of GWC is focused on getting the word out to members and those who might have let their membership lapse during the shutdown that its facilities are ready when they are.